-43 It should be noted that the idea exists that while publication of all information regarding monetary policy is not undesirable, enhancing the transparency of economic policy by conveying information is needed.
-For example, Noyer (2000) stated, in reply to the criticism that the ECB lacks policy transparency, that "It is [therefore] important to judge carefully the contribution which the various elements of communication can make to the fulfillment of the primary objective of monetary policy."
-She also pointed out that "publishing forecasts might finally increase uncertainty and even complicate the maintenance of price stability," since economic forecasts should be evaluated appropriately in consideration of internal risks and uncertainty under structural reform.
+^{41.} It should be noted that the idea exists that publication of all information regarding monetary policy is not necessarily desirable as a communication strategy to enhance the transparency of economic policy.
+For example, Noyer (2000) states, in reply to the criticism that the European Central Bank lacks policy transparency, "It is [therefore] important to judge carefully the contribution which the various elements of communication can make to the fulfillment of the primary objective of monetary policy."
+He also points out that "publishing forecasts might finally increase uncertainty and even complicate the maintenance of price stability," since economic forecasts should be evaluated appropriately in consideration of internal risks and uncertainty under structural reform.

-44 See Fujiki, Okina, and Shiratsuka (2000) for details regarding this point.
+^{42.} See Fujiki, Okina, and Shiratsuka (2001) for details regarding this point.

-45 Blinder (1998), Former Vice Chairman of FRB, states that "when people suggested to me that the Fed should be content with 3% inflation, I answered that the Federal Reserve Act calls for 'stable prices,' not 'pretty low inflation.'
-If citizens think that's wrong, they should get the law changed" (p.
-67)
+^{43.} Blinder, former Vice Chairman of the FRB, states that "when people suggested to me that the Fed should be content with 3 percent inflation, I answered that the Federal Reserve Act calls for 'stable prices,' not 'pretty low inflation.'
+If citizens think that's wrong, they should get the law changed" (Blinder [1998, p.
+67]).